Biological Safety Cabinet in Pathology Departments: A Comprehensive Guide

 VIII.
 Maintenance and Care Recommendations

-• Remove all materials and waste after each use.
+• Remove waste and materials after each use.

-• Replace HEPA filters as needed based on pressure drop measurements or failed integrity tests.
+• Replace HEPA filters if pressure drop is abnormal or integrity test fails.

 Contact